clg-du/r-crash-course/lectures/lecture_12/lecture_12.md

 }
 ```

-The condition is a logical expression that evaluates to TRUE or FALSE.
+The condition is a logical expression that evaluates to `TRUE` or `FALSE`.

 Let's look at an example of an if-else statement in R: